ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 ### Can I cancel or return transactions?

-No, once a transaction is initiated, you can not cancel the transaction.
+No, once a transaction is confirmed, you can not cancel the transaction.